My work gives form to the political ecology of place

-As a research-based artist, I use a range of media to give form to the political ecology of place.
-While my earlier work addressed spaces shaped by political struggle, the growing ecological crisis has prompted me to focus on the damaged landscapes of everyday life.
-The ‘slow violence’ of the climate crisis—with its linked emergencies of extinction, toxicity, land loss, and pollinator collapse–cannot be separated from continuing legacies of racism and colonialism.
-If climate change represents a change of geologic proportions, as many scientists believe, it requires we re-evaluate everything that came before: concepts of the autonomous individual, an economics based on perpetual growth, and values systems structured around (some) human needs.
-I strive to make work that is big enough to capture complexity and small enough for intimacy, identification, and action.
+I explore the affects, politics, and aesthetics of landscape primarily through video, performance, and socially-engaged art.
+While my early work addressed spaces shaped by political struggle, the growing ecological crisis has prompted me to focus on caring the damaged landscapes of everyday life.
+The “slow violence” of global warming—with its spiking rates of extinction, mass displacement, soil loss, and pollinator collapse—intensify colonial social violence while challenging the limits of narrative itself.
+If climate change represents a transformation of geologic scale, as many scientists believe, it requires we re-evaluate everything that came before: Western concepts of the autonomous individual, an economics based on perpetual growth, and values systems structured around (some) humans’ needs.
+The stories we tell about the climate crisis must be big enough to capture complexity, surprising enough to make unexpected connections, and small enough for intimacy, identification, and action.